obsidiansystems/ledger-app-tezos/README.md

 It is possible to do all of these things without a hardware wallet, but using a hardware wallet provides you better security against key theft.

+Currently, there is no GUI support, so everything in this document is tailored towards the command line.
 We recommend you read this entire document to understand the commands available, and which commands are most appropriate to your situation.
 This will require judgment on how best to meet your needs, and this document will also provide context to help you understand that.

 This document is not a comprehensive guide to setting up Tezos software.
 While it covers some aspects of setting up and installing